Minutes

 CALL TO ORDER / ROLL CALL: The meeting was called to order at 7:00 p.m. by Mayor WRIGHT.
 Council members present were NUESSEN, HARMON, HINRICHS, BURTON, and GERLEMAN.
 Also present, City Attorney Steve Atherton and City Clerk Dodie Doudna.

-APPROVAL OF MINUTES: Moved by BURTON to approve February 10, 2026, Business Meeting minutes.
-Motion seconded by HARMON.
-4-0-1 Vote
+APPROVAL OF MINUTES: Moved by HARMON to approve March 10, 2026, Business Meeting minutes.
+Motion seconded by NUESSEN 5-0 Vote

-BILLS TO PAY: Moved by NUESSEN to approve the March bills to pay in the amount of $24002.48.
-Motion seconded by HINRICHS.
+BILLS TO PAY: Moved by HINRICHS to approve the April bills to pay in the amount of $57012.33.
+Motion seconded by BURTON.
 5-0 Vote

 REPORTS OF STANDING COMMITTEES: